Neo: The World Ends with You (The World Ends With You) Accessibility Report

 We've documented 3 accessibility features for Navigation in Neo: The World Ends with You which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Clear Mission Objectives: The game provides clear, structured missions with directional guidance and advice on which can be attempted next.
 This also indicates (ideally on maps where they are provided) which missions can't be attempted because you do not have the appropriate items yet.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

-Neo: The World Ends with You has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Neo: The World Ends with You which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.